Super Smash Bros. (video game): Gameplay

-In the game's single-player mode, the player battles a series of computer-controlled opponents in a specific order, attempting to defeat them with a limited number of lives in a limited amount of time.
+In the single-player mode, the player battles a series of computer-controlled opponents in a specific order, attempting to defeat them with a limited number of lives in a certain amount of time.
 While the player can determine the difficulty level and the number of lives, the series of opponents never changes.
-If the player loses all of their lives or runs out of time, they can continue at the cost of a loss of overall points.
+If the player loses all of their lives or runs out of time, they can continue at the cost of overall points.
 This mode is referred to as Classic Mode in later games.
 The single-player mode also includes two minigames, "Break the Targets" and "Board the Platforms", in which the objective is to break each target or board multiple special platforms, respectively.
-A "Training Mode" is also available in which players can manipulate the environment and experiment against computer opponents without the restrictions of a standard match.
+A "Training Mode" is also available in which the player can manipulate the environment and experiment against computer opponents without the restrictions of a standard match.

 Up to four people can play in the multiplayer mode, which has specific rules predetermined by the players.
-Stock and timed matches are two of the multiplayer modes of play.
-This gives each player a certain number of lives or a selected time limit, before beginning the match with a countdown.
+Stock and timed matches are two of the multiplayer modes.
+This gives each player a certain number of lives or a selected time limit, before starting the match with a countdown.
 Free-for-all or team battles are also a choice during matches using stock or time.
-A winner is declared once time runs out, or if all players except one or a team have lost all of their lives.
+A winner is declared once time runs out, or if each player except one or a team have lost all of their lives.
 A multiplayer game may also end in a tie if two or more players have the same score when the timer expires, which causes the match to end in sudden death.
 During sudden death, all fighters are given 300% damage and the last fighter standing will win the match.

 Characters

 The game includes twelve playable characters from popular Nintendo franchises.
 Characters have a symbol appearing behind their damage meter corresponding to the series to which they belong, such as a Triforce behind Link's and a Poké Ball behind Pikachu's.
-Furthermore, characters have recognizable moves derived from their original series, such as Samus's charged blasters and Link's arsenal of weapons.
+Furthermore, characters have recognizable moves derived from their original series, such as Samus's charged blasters and Link's arsenal of dungeon items.
 Eight characters are initially playable, and four additional characters can be unlocked by meeting specific criteria.

-The character art featured on the game's box art and instruction manual is in the style of a comic book, and the characters are portrayed as toy dolls that come to life to fight.
+The character art featured on the box art and instruction manual is in the style of a comic book, and the characters are portrayed as toy dolls that come to life to fight.
 This style has since been omitted in later games, which feature trophies instead of dolls and in-game models rather than hand-drawn art.